 Despite the multiple mechanisms responsible for the formation and sustenance of the AF substrate in obesity, recent studies have counterintuitively reported that there may be a paradoxical difference in mortality(47, 48).
 Prevalent AF is, in fact, associated with a lower risk of all-cause mortality in overweight subjects compared to lean subjects.

-In their meta-analysis of direct oral anticoagulant (DOAC) trials, Proietti and colleagues reported an obesity paradox for cardiovascular death and all-cause death in the subgroup analyses of randomized trial cohorts(49).
+In their meta-analysis of direct oral anticoagulant (DOAC) trials, Proietti et al reported an obesity paradox for cardiovascular death and all-cause death in the subgroup analyses of randomized trial cohorts(49).
 A significant obesity paradox was found, with both overweight and obese patients reporting a lower risk for stroke/systemic embolic event (OR 0.75; 95% CI 0.66–0.84 and OR, 0.62; 95% CI, 0.54–0.70, respectively).
 Interestingly this association was only found in secondary analysis of trial data and observational cohorts failed to show this relationship.
+Those studies that failed to show an obesity paradox were those with the longest follow-up duration.
+Moreover, most trial cohorts only considered BMI at baseline did not examine the time-dependent changes nor factors that can attenuate and modify BMI, including physical activity and cardiorespiratory fitness.
 However, it is not yet clear whether this obesity paradox is an actual phenomenon and a number of explanations may exist for these observed differences in mortality (figure 4)(26, 49).
 Given the proven benefit of weight loss and risk factor control in AF, it would be disingenuous to avoid aggressive risk management strategies in AF.

 Management issues specific to AF in obesity